daniellekeefe/booksearch/README.md

 ## Description

 React-based Book Search app that displays books on user searches.
-Users can save them to review or purchase later.
+Users can save them to review later.

 `Search` input field will return books from Google Books API. <br>
 `Save` button to save the book to the database.<br>